Sporting Highlights of London

 Of the 5 Test Matches held in England, London is fortunate enough to host two.

-The Lord’s Test Match takes place between 18 and 22 July at the famous old ground in St John’s Wood.
+The Lord’s Test Match takes place at the famous old ground in St John’s Wood.
 The setting is an absolute picture, at a beautiful ground that is widely considered to be the home of cricket.
 It is a wonderful melange of tradition and state-of-the-art, with the famous 19th-century pavilion mirrored by the 21st-century NatWest media centre, at the Nursery end.

 The Oval is a less austere and more raucous venue.
 Located just south of the river close to the Vauxhall area, the ground is in the shadow of gas-holders, which are as much a feature of the ground as the high pavilion and the newly-opened OCS stand, offering superb views behind the bowler’s arm from the Vauxhall end.